 The most recommended way to deal with dirt on walls with latex paint is the use of sponge dipped in warm water and a non-abrasive all-purpose cleaner.
 Make sure to wring the sponge dry first before you rub it gently on the wall.
 Focus on the parts of the wall that are most dirty.
 You can also make a paste of baking soda and water to clean the areas with difficulty removing dirt.

 Cleaning Walls with an Oil-Based Paint

 With walls painted with oil-based paints, you can still clean it using warm water.
 However, instead of using a cleaner, you can substitute it with a detergent solution or borax since these types of paints attract dust more than latex paints.
 You can mix an ounce of borax into a pint of water to clean your wall.
 Make sure to use a soft sponge and wring it until it becomes slightly damp.

-When cleaning your painted walls, it is recommended to use two soft sponges – one for washing and the other one for rinsing.
+When cleaning your painted walls, use two soft sponges – one for washing and the other one for rinsing.
 You will need towels to dry the rinsed walls/ Keep your walls clean so your room will look fresh and clean – as if it is newly painted!
 If it ever gets to a point where your walls need a makeover, contact the best interior painting company in the area: DGI Painting!
 Contact us to learn more about our other interior and exterior services.